A Weekend in Durango

 Friday, September 25 · 5:30–9:30 PM

-Everyone is invited to join us for tacos and drinks to kick off the wedding weekend!
-Shuttles will be provided to and from Glacier’s property for those staying up the valley.
+Everyone is invited to join us for dinner (tacos) and drinks to kick off the wedding weekend!
+This will be a very casual event — come and go as you want!
+Plan on coordinating your own transportation to/from this event.

 Prospector at Glacier